 However, we suggest that now may be a good time to take a look at multichannel tools (if you haven’t already).
 There are a variety of software that support eBay listings, as well as listing and inventory management for other marketplaces and shopping carts.
 Ecomdash offers a built-in ecommerce listing software that supports eBay, Amazon, and Shopify, and will soon support Bigcommerce and GunBroker.com.
 Our other integrated sales channels will be compatible with ecomlister later this year.
 Unlike MarketplaceAdvisor, ecomdash does not charge transaction fees per listing.
 Ecomlister is currently offered as part of the ecomdash suite-of-software.

 This is the second announcement of a major ecommerce platform shutting down.
 Previously this year, Amazon announced plans to discontinue its Webstore offering.
 To aide customers who were selling on Amazon Webstore, we built a comparison chart of the top ecommerce shopping cart software to help make the selection of where to migrate easier.

-To be notified of ecommerce breaking news and tips, sign up for our blog.
 If you’re migrating from MarketplaceAdvisor and are looking for a multichannel software to replace an assortment of niche ecommerce tools, try out ecomdash for free.